dhr. dr. O.J.M. (Olav) Velthuis

-Olav Velthuis is Associate Professor at the Department of Sociology and Anthropology of the University of Amsterdam, specializing in economic sociology, sociology of the arts and cultural sociology.
-At the department, he is director of the master programs.
-Before, he worked for several years as a Staff Reporter Globalization for the Dutch daily de Volkskrant .
-He is currently studying the emergence and development of art markets in the BRIC-countries (Brazil, Russia, India and China).
+Olav Velthuis is Associate Professor at the Department of Sociology of the University of Amsterdam, specializing in economic sociology, sociology of the arts and cultural sociology.
+At the department, he is director of the program group Cultural Sociology, and used to be director of the MA programs in Sociology.
+In a cross-comparative fashion, he is currently studying the emergence and development of art markets in the BRIC-countries (Brazil, Russia, India and China).
 The project is financed by a VIDI-grant from the Dutch Science Foundation (NWO).
 Before moving to the Universiity of Amsterdam, he worked for several years as a Staff Reporter Globalization for the Dutch daily de Volkskrant.
 Also, he worked as an Assistant Professor at the University of Konstanz and as a Post-Doc at Columbia University.

 Velthuis is the author of Talking Prices.
 Symbolic Meanings of Prices on the Market for Contemporary Art (Princeton University Press, 2005), which received the Viviana Zelizer Distinguished Book Award of the American Sociological Association for the best book in economic sociology (2006).
 The American magazine Newsweek referred to it as " the best study of what art spending means ".
 He is also the author of Imaginary Economics (NAi Publishers, 2005), which was translated into Dutch and Italian.
-Together with Maria Lind of Tensta Konsthall (Stockholm), he recently edited the book Contemporary Art and Its Commercial Markets A Report on Current Conditions and Future Scenarios (Sternberg Press, 2012) and with Stefano Baia Curioni the book Cosmopolitan Canvases.
+Together with Maria Lind of Tensta Konsthall (Stockholm), he edited the book Contemporary Art and Its Commercial Markets A Report on Current Conditions and Future Scenarios (Sternberg Press, 2012) and with Stefano Baia Curioni the book Cosmopolitan Canvases.
 The Globalization of Markets for Contemporary Art (Oxford University Press, 2015).